arorahallmundar/arorahallmundar.github.io/index.markdown

 ##  Monthly Trends Over Time

-The first thing we wanted to explore was how vehicle thefts evolved over time.
-By looking at the monthly trends from 2003 to 2024, we were able to get a clear overview of when vehicle thefts were most frequent, and how patterns shifted over the years
-As shown below, vehicle thefts were high in the early 2000s, peaking in 2005 with nearly 1,800 incidents.
+We start by exploring how vehicle thefts change over time.
+By looking at monthly trends from 2003 to 2024, we get a clear overview of when vehicle thefts are most frequent and how patterns shift over the years.
+As shown below, thefts are particularly high in the early 2000s, peaking in 2005 with nearly 1,800 incidents.
+Starting around 2006, they begin a steady decline.
-Starting around 2006, thefts began a steady decline.
-Our group discussed several possible reasons for this trend, including improvements in car anti-theft systems, enhanced urban surveillance, or internal policy changes within the city.

-The decline in vehicle thefts after the early 2000s aligns with national trends.
-A [New York Times article](https://www.nytimes.com/2014/08/12/upshot/heres-why-stealing-cars-went-out-of-fashion.html) links this drop to improved car security, such as electronic immobilizers and smart keys, which made newer vehicles much harder to steal.
-While the article focuses on New York, these technologies were adopted nationwide, likely contributing to similar declines in San Francisco.
+This decline aligns with national trends.
+A [New York Times article](https://www.nytimes.com/2014/08/12/upshot/heres-why-stealing-cars-went-out-of-fashion.html) links the drop in thefts to improvements in car security, such as electronic immobilizers and smart keys, which make newer vehicles much harder to steal.
+While the article focuses on New York, these technologies were adopted nationwide and likely contributed to similar reductions in San Francisco.
+Additional factors may include enhanced urban surveillance and local policy changes.

-While vehicle thefts steadily declined after the mid-2000s, our data shows a slight uptick beginning in 2020.
-This recent rise aligns with national trends highlighted by the [Council on Criminal Justice](https://counciloncj.org/trends-in-carjacking-what-you-need-to-know/), which observed increases in carjackings across major U.S. cities, including San Francisco, during the pandemic years.
-Experts suggest that this may be linked to COVID-19 disruptions, economic stressors, and a breakdown in routine policing and community structures.
+While thefts continue decreasing into the 2010s, our data shows a slight uptick beginning in 2020.
+This rise mirrors national patterns highlighted by the [Council on Criminal Justice](https://counciloncj.org/trends-in-carjacking-what-you-need-to-know/), which reports an increase in carjackings during the pandemic years — including in San Francisco.
+Experts suggest this may be linked to COVID-19 disruptions, economic stress, and shifts in routine policing or community dynamics.

 ![Time series chart](/assets/output.png)